Talonee/Talonee/README.md

 ## I'm a Computer Engineering graduate from Cal Poly Pomona (2023)!

 - 🖥️ I'm currently working full time as a Data Processing Technician.
-- ⚡ My specialty lies in finding ways to automate and creating efficient solutions to problems.
+- ⚡ My specialty lies in automation using scripts and generally creating efficient solutions to problems.
 - 🎨 I enjoy employing creativity in my work: visually, programmatically, and interactively.
 - 🐢 I’m learning SvelteKit, TypeScript, and Firebase to become a web-app developer.
-- 🚀 I plan to become a quantum computer engineer with my study of physics and hardware.
+- 🚀 I seeking career opportunities in application development.

 ### Profiles: